LaisSL08/UNIT1---CS-class/Projects/Project01.md

 **Requirements:**

--Basic arithmetic operations function (addition, subtraction, multiplication, and division).
+1. Basic arithmetic operations function (addition, subtraction, multiplication, and division).
--A secret code feature that transforms into a basic password manager.
+2. A secret code feature that transforms into a basic password manager.
--Password database/storage.
+3. Password database/storage.
--Easy to understand/simple design.
+4. Easy to understand/simple design.

 **Concerns/Things to be solved:**

--Employees using bad methods (e.g., shared documents, physical notes) to manage passwords.
+1. Employees using bad methods (e.g., shared documents, physical notes) to manage passwords.
--Increased risk of data breaches and unauthorized access.
+2. Increased risk of data breaches and unauthorized access.

 ## Success Criteria
 1. The calculator should accept user input to perform basic operations (addition, subtraction, multiplication, division).